MabbottLab/reaction-time-tasks/README.md

 # MEG Reaction Time Tasks

+The following repo documents the MEG tasks analyzed for the manuscript:
+Cox.
+E., Tseng, J., Bells, S., Dockstader, C., Bouffet, E., … Mabbott, D. J. Neural and cognitive function in a pediatric brain injury model: the impact of task complexity.

 Two tasks were used to assess performance and neural communication during minimal and higher task load during magnetoencephalography (MEG) recording.
 Minimal task load was assessed using a simple-go reaction time task involving two conditions higher task load was assessed using a choice reaction time task.
 Presentation order of tasks and conditions was counterbalanced across participants.

 ## Simple-go reaction time task (~8 min)